Packaging, deployment, and query of UWP apps

-You deploy, manage, and service Windows Store apps through app packages based on the OPC format.
+You deploy, manage, and service Universal Windows Platform (UWP) apps through app packages based on the OPC format.
 Each app package contains the files that constitute the app, and a manifest file that describes the software to Windows.

 Typically, developers create and sign app packages using Visual Studio.
 For more info, see Packaging UWP apps.

-The Windows Store makes it easy to build, submit, and sell your apps to customers around the world.
+The Microsoft Store makes it easy to build, submit, and sell your apps to customers around the world.
 For more info, see App submissions.

-Windows PowerShell cmdlets enable you to install and manage line-of-business Windows Store apps without using the Windows Store.
+Windows PowerShell cmdlets enable you to install and manage line-of-business UWP apps without using the Store.
 For more info, see Appx Module Cmdlets.

 Using the packaging, deployment, and query APIs, you can programmatically perform these tasks:

-- Create an app package for a Windows Store app
+- Create an app package for a UWP app

 - Enumerate the app packages installed on a system and get information about them from their manifest